15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

-Why it works: Case studies are the most persuasive form of social proof because they are specific, verifiable, and relatable.
-When the prospect sees a company like theirs achieving a result they want, their brain automatically starts asking "could that work for us?"
-The low-pressure close ("if not, no worries") reduces friction and actually increases reply rates because it signals confidence rather than desperation.
+Why it works: Case studies are the most persuasive form of social proof — specific, verifiable, relatable.
+When the prospect sees a company like theirs achieving a result they want, their brain starts asking "could that work for us?"
+The low-pressure close ("if not, no worries") signals confidence rather than desperation.

 Pro tips:

-• The case study company should be similar enough that the prospect immediately sees the relevance.
-Same industry is good.
-Same industry, similar size, similar stage is great.
+- The case study company should be similar enough that the prospect immediately sees the relevance.
+Same industry, similar size, similar stage is ideal.

-• If the case study company is a competitor, tread carefully.
-Some prospects find this motivating.
-Others find it uncomfortable.
+- If the case study company is a competitor, tread carefully.
 Read the room.

 Template 5: The Permission-Based